CS222-UIUC/team-07-project-smartride/README.md

 ## Introduction

-**SmartRide** is a smart cycling app that integrates route planning, turn-by-turn navigating, health tracking, and intelligent ride suggestions.
+We are CS222 team-07, developer team of **SmartRide**, which is a smart cycling app that integrates route planning, turn-by-turn navigating, health tracking, and intelligent ride suggestions.
 It is designed with a robust backend, a dynamic frontend, and rich features tailored to every cyclist's needs.

 <h3>Completed Features</h3>
 <ul>